Nicholas Monsarrat: Appointments

-"HMS Dipper" and "HMS Winger" were fictional Kingfisher-class corvettes in the stories East Coast Corvette (1943) and Corvette Command (1944), (republished with H M Corvette as Three Corvettes in 1945).
+"HMS Dipper" and "HMS Winger" were pseudonyms for the Kingfisher-class corvettes in the stories East Coast Corvette (1943) and Corvette Command (1944), (republished with H M Corvette as Three Corvettes in 1945).
+Again, LCdr Monsarrat could not disclose the actual names of the ships he was serving in since these stories were also written during World War II.

 "HMS River" and "HMS Saltash" were fictional River-class frigates in H M Frigate (1946), and the novel The Cruel Sea (1951).
 (In the 1953 film version HMS Saltash was depicted by Castle-class corvette: HMS Portchester Castle, and hence named "Saltash Castle").
+As with the Flower class corvettes, the first was a pseudonym for the frigate he commanded, while the second was again fictional.